ir33k/prebble/README.md

 ### 2022.11.24 Thu 03:58 - Settings

-It took a while but I have it.
-Settings panel with everything that I listed earlier.
-Yes!
-Everything.
-That was one long coding night session.
+It took a while, actually the whole night of programming.
+But I did it.
+I have settings panel with everything that I listed earlier.
+Yes, everything!
 Now for the release of v2.0.
 I need to prepare new screenshots and gif.
+I don't have a strength for that tho.
+So I just released new version with change log new description and that's it for today.
+I'm not expecting to do much more.
+Probably 2 or 3 new background patterns, new screenshots for store and potential bug fixes and some refactor but nothing major.
+Everything seems to be working fine and I have all the features that I wanted.

 [Hackathon #001]: https://rebble.io/hackathon-001/